 - All water remaining in the container should be disposed of so that the container is empty. - The outside of the container should be thoroughly cleansed and washed down to remove any dirt, dust or other contaminant.
 Water at a suitably hot temperature containing an appropriate detergent is recommended for this purpose. - 3.
-Water should be put in the container, swirled around, then emptied out. - The container should then be totally filled with water containing an appropriate sterilant solution and allowed to stand for the recommended contact time - 5.
-The solution should be emptied from the container. - The opening of the container should be cleaned thoroughly with an appropriate prepared wipe impregnated with a sterilant. - 7.
-The container should be inverted whilst stored overnight (if possible). - 8.
-The container must be filled with mains water only and mains water only should be used for the above cleaning procedure. - 9.
-On no account should garden hoses be used to fill water tanks.
+Water should be put in the container, swirled around, then emptied out. - The container should then be totally filled with water containing an appropriate sterilant solution and allowed to stand for the recommended contact time. - The solution should be emptied from the container. - The opening of the container should be cleaned thoroughly with an appropriate prepared wipe impregnated with a sterilant. - 7.
+The container should be inverted whilst stored overnight (if possible). - The container must be filled with mains water only and mains water only should be used for the above cleaning procedure. - On no account should garden hoses be used to fill water tanks.
+The container should be inverted whilst stored overnight (if possible).